Research

 PRESENTATIONS:

 “Gadamer and Lebensphilosophie: Reconceptualizing Historical Science as Being with the Dead.”
-Society for Phenomenology and Existential Philosophy (SPEP) Annual Conference, September 2024 (forthcoming).
+Society for Phenomenology and Existential Philosophy (SPEP) Annual Conference, September 2024.
 Rochester Institute of Technology: Rochester, New York.

 “Nietzsche and the Politics of the Historical Dead.”
 Invited Guest Speaker: Fordham Social & Political Philosophy Workshop, February 6th, 2024.
 Fordham University: New York, New York.